Main Content

 Readings:

-• Cummings & Worley: Chapter 4 "Entering and Contracting"
+• Chapter 3, "Entering and Contracting"

 • Black, J. A., & Edwards, S. (2000).
-Emergence of virtual or network organizations: Fad or feature.
-Journal of Organizational Change Management, 13(6), 567-576.
+Emergence of virtual or network organizations: Fad or feature?
+Journal of Organizational Change Management, 13(6), 567–576.

 Activities:

-• Post your case analysis by 11:59 p.m. on Sunday Eastern Time.
+• Post your case analysis by 11:59 p.m.
+(ET) on Sunday.

 Readings: